Signing In with Microsoft Single Sign-On (SSO)

 Overview

-On April 1, 2025, we will begin our transition from RapidIdentity to Microsoft for Single Sign-On (SSO).
-Initially, this change only impacts Microsoft services.
-When signing into these services, you will be guided through the updated login process, including setting up new Multi-Factor Authentication (MFA) with Microsoft Authenticator or SMS.
+Description: NGU uses Microsoft for Single Sign-On (SSO), letting you sign into services that NGU provides with your NGU account.
+When signing into these services, you will be guided through the updated login process, including setting up new Multi-Factor Authentication (MFA) with Microsoft Authenticator or SMS if you are faculty or staff.

 1. Enter your NGU email on the initial sign-in prompt.